Investment Readiness Program

 The funds are not eligible for use towards core operating costs.
 They should move your enterprise forward along the spectrum from idea to investment-ready.

 This program is a related to the Government of Canada’s announcement of a $755-million Social Finance Fund to support innovative solutions to social challenges.
 Community Foundations of Canada is a partner in the Investment Readiness Program (IRP) which helps allocate funds from the Government of Canada to social purpose organizations preparing to successfully participate in the social finance market.
 Locally, the Abbotsford Community Foundation has been chosen to be a Regional Partner for the Investment Readiness Program.
+Please contact Wendy Neufeld at email@example.com if you would like to be added to the notification list of any future funding opportunities or workshops being held locally to promote the IRP program.

 What is a social enterprise?